Zelotes capensis: Distribution

 Zelotes capensis is endemic to South Africa.
 It has been recorded from three provinces, Eastern Cape, Free State, and Western Cape, at altitudes ranging from 912 to 1,417 m above sea level.

 The species is known from the type locality of Burgersdorp in the Eastern Cape, as well as locations in the Free State and Western Cape, with each province represented by single collections.

 Habitat and ecology

 The species inhabits the Grassland and Nama Karoo biomes.
 These are free-running spiders that are found under stones during the day.

 Conservation

 Zelotes capensis is listed as Least Concern by the South African National Biodiversity Institute due to its wide geographic range.
 There are no significant threats to the species, but more sampling is needed to determine the species' range.

 Taxonomy

-The species was described by FitzPatrick in 2007 from the type locality Burgersdorp in the Eastern Cape.
+The species was described by Moira Jane FitzPatrick in 2007 from the type locality Burgersdorp in the Eastern Cape.
 It is known from both sexes.